-Receive Awards Issued Number of Shares on \$10.00 Share Price All full-time employees 2.7% 240,000 \$2,400,000 Directors and selected officers and employees (1) (1) (1) Directors and selected officers and employees (1) (1) \$ 0 (2) employees Directors and selected officers and employees Directors and selected officers All full-time employees 2.7% Directors and selected officers and employees (1) Directors and selected officers (1) All full-time employees 2.7% 240,000 Directors and selected officers (1) and employees (1) (1) Directors and selected officers (1) selected officers (1) (1)
+Plan Individuals Eligible to Receive Awards % of Shares Issued Number of Shares Value of Shares Based on \$10.00 Share Price ESOP All full-time employees 2.7% 240,000 \$2,400,000 Shares available under the stock compensation plan for restricted stock awards Directors and selected officers and employees (1) (1) (1) Shares available under the stock compensation plan for common stock options Directors and selected officers and employees (1) (1) \$ 0 (2)

-(1) The Company's board of directors had not determined the number of shares that will be authorized to be issued under the equity incentive compensation plan in the form of restricted stock awards or stock options.

-(2) Stock options will be granted with a per share exercise price at least equal to the market price of our common stock on the date of grant.
+- (1) The Company's board of directors had not determined the number of shares that will be authorized to be issued under the equity incentive compensation plan in the form of restricted stock awards or stock options. - (2) Stock options will be granted with a per share exercise price at least equal to the market price of our common stock on the date of grant.
 The value of a stock option will depend upon increases, if any, in the price of our common stock during the term of the stock option.